 Frequently Asked Questions

-You can easily use the vegetables you have on hand, just be careful to not over top the flatbread or it won’t be able to withhold the weight.
-I would recommend, if adding anything, to add fresh tomatoes.
+You can easily use the vegetables you have on hand, just be careful to not add too many toppings to the flatbread or it won’t be able to withhold the weight.
+I would recommend, if adding anything, adding fresh tomatoes.

 You can, it obviously won’t be a vegetarian flatbread if you do.
 A salty addition like prosciutto would be delicious for meat-eaters.